 Floating in a float pod/tank is essentially taking the perfect therapeutic bath.
-Pods and Tanks vary in size, but the typical pod/tank is almost 8' long and almost 5' wide.
+Pods and tanks vary in size, but the typical pod/tank is almost 8' long and almost 5' wide.
 Air is allowed to freely flow in and out, and the lid never locks or latches.
-You have full control of your environment.
+You have full control of your environment, sit up, open and close the lid, etc.

 It holds about 11-12" of water, which is saturated with over 1000 pounds of Epsom Salts (magnesium sulfates).
 This creates a solution more buoyant than the Dead Sea, and you float on your back, the body is mostly in the water, your face and chest is out of the water.

 The water itself is kept at the average skin temperature (94.5°F - 95°F), which allows you to lose track of your body.
-The pod is sound is quiet and when you turn off the light, completely dark.
+Inside the pod is quiet and when you turn off the light, completely dark.

 No gravity, no touch, no sound, and no sight.